m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 The communication with the helper can be with sockets or pipes, which both present a file descriptor like interface, which means that `select` and `poll` still work.

 In doing this, the synchronous I/O call is handled by the helper.
 The helper will block, but the main event loop will not!
-Although we don’t have asynchronous system calls, we can fake it to an extent by delegating blocking calls to processes.
+Although we don't have asynchronous system calls, we can fake it to an extent by delegating blocking calls to processes.

 ![](https://assets.omscs.io/007D0E12-DC9B-4787-91A9-FCEA8EB25A4F.png)

-If the kernel is not multithreaded - it wasn’t back in the day - the helpers need to be processes.
+If the kernel is not multithreaded - it wasn't back in the day - the helpers need to be processes.
 The model was called the **Asymmetric Multi-Process Event-Driven Model** or AMPED.
 The multithreaded equivalent acronym is AMTED.

 The key benefits of this model are that  it resolves some of the portability issues of the basic event-driven model.
 That is, it fakes asynchronous I/O operations instead of relying on native support for them.